nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.

 The Secure Partition Manager sample is automatically included in the build for the ``nrf9160dk_nrf9160ns`` build target.
-To disable the automatic inclusion of the Secure Partition Manager sample, set the option :option:`CONFIG_SPM` to "n" in the project configuration.
+To disable the automatic inclusion of the Secure Partition Manager sample, set the option :kconfig:`CONFIG_SPM` to "n" in the project configuration.

 Trusted Firmware-M (TF-M) support
 ---------------------------------